 The town developed as an integrated community, with both African Americans and European Americans moving into New Philadelphia.
 It was a vibrant, thriving, multi–racial community decades before the Civil War.
 This was all the more remarkable because of the proximity of New Philadelphia to slave-holding Missouri, only 23 miles away across the Mississippi River to Hannibal.

-The town prospered for several decades until the railroad company deliberately bypassed the town as it went due west across Illinois.
+The town prospered for several decades until the railroad company deliberately bypassed the town in 1869 as it went due west across Illinois.
 The loop created around, rather than through New Philadelphia, is readily seen on historic maps.
-This decision brought economic decline for New Philadelphia and by the end of the nineteenth century it was abandoned.
-Thus, it became an archaeological site.
+This decision brought economic decline for New Philadelphia and by the end of the nineteenth century it was abandoned, to become a ruin by the early 20th century and thence an archaeological site.

-In 2002, Dr. Christopher Fennell, a historical archaeologist at the University of Illinois, Dr. Paul Shackel, a historical archaeologist at the University of Maryland and Dr. Terrance Martin, an archaeologist and curator at the Illinois State Museum, organized a multi-institutional team of archaeologists and historians who collaborated with descendant and local community members to investigate the town site.
+In 2002, Dr. Christopher Fennell, a historical archaeologist at the University of Illinois, Dr. Paul Shackel, a historical archaeologist at the University of Maryland and Dr. Terrance Martin, an archaeologist and curator at the Illinois State Museum, organized a multi-institutional team of archaeologists and historians who collaborated with descendant (the large, extended McWorter family remained in Illinois) and local community members to investigate the town site.
 Years of fieldwork produced a wealth of publications, trained a generation of student archaeologists, and led to several doctoral dissertations.

 WATCH this excellent documentary in which Drs.
 Fennell and Shackel discuss the project (“Prairie Fire: Free Frank and New Philadelphia”, WILL-TV/PBC):